 The smaller stepped part of the bushings are usually around the same diameter as a barrel shape. meaning the rest of the bushing is wider in diameter.
 This allows for more stability without having to increase the durometer hardness.
 Stepped shapes are usually used on setups where you want to go fast like downhill or any other time you don’t want your truck turning as much.
 With a stepped barrel, the truck will have a very strong return to the center but will also make you press harder to have the board turning.

 If you run 4 of these in your trucks, it will limit your ability to turn.
-So, 1 pack used at the rear can be enough for most longboard setup, with a barrel on the front.
+So, 1 pack used at the rear can be enough for most longboard setup, usable for high-speed downhill, with a barrel on the front.
 But if you’re on the heavy set side, you’re able to run 4 of these in your trucks while still getting lean and turn out of your setup.

 Hardness of the bushing